mattermost/mattermost-handbook/operations/research-and-development/organization/calls.md

 # Calls

-The calls team is responsible for the Boards product within Mattermost.
+The calls team is responsible for the Calls product within Mattermost.
 This includes the [Calls plugin](https://github.com/mattermost/mattermost-plugin-calls).

 ## Leads